philbowles/h4plugins/docs/h4tk.md

 # What does it do?

-Syncrhonises with two user-chosen pubic NTP servers.
-At boot time, it reds the current time then continues to maintain an internal clock.
+Syncrhonises with two user-chosen public NTP servers.
+At boot time, it reads the current time then continues to maintain an internal clock.
 Thus even if WiFi later becomes unavailble, the "Wall-clock time" will always be available, even though it may drift.

 The internal clock is re-synchronised 1x per hour (configurable) while ever a network connection is available